A Greek Garden Myth

 “She dresses like me and runs through the forest hunting–I don’t meddle in her affairs of love and beauty,” Artemis said.

 Persephone, goddess of the Underworld, is my most likely suspect.
 She was jealous that Adonis spent his free months with me.
-He probably talked about me and our love life when he was down in the Underworld because he loved to gossip to me about their relationship.
+He probably talked about our love life when he was down in the Underworld because he loved to gossip to me about their relationship.
 Adonis had told me he was thinking about refusing to go with Penelope this cycle.

 Have you enjoyed my sad story?
 You mortals got three new plants out of it.
 Myrrh has served you humans well.
 It was used to treat mouth, throat and skin problems in the Ancient World.
 It was also used as incense, perfumes and embalming treatments.
 In addition, it was given as a gift to baby Jesus by the Three Wise Men.